 1. Billed by the hour

-Know that just like any professional service, whether you are on a fixed-price package or time & materials arrangement, software development companies ultimately works off billable hours, and it always comes back to that.
+Know that just like any professional service, whether you are on a fixed-price package or time & materials arrangement, software development companies ultimately work off billable hours.

 2. Be practical with your scope